bwvdnbro/bwvdnbro.github.io/_posts/2019-01-18-space-filling-curves.markdown

 one level to the next.
 Which means that the level 2 part of the Hilbert key can only be computed if you know what the level 1 part of the key is...
-Generally, the computation for the level $$L$$ key will depend on what happened on all high levels (with lower values of $$L$$).
+Generally, the computation for the level $$L$$ key will depend on what happened on all higher levels (with lower values of $$L$$).

-We could go through an awful lot of bitwise geometry to derive bitwise operations per level that would allow us to generate the Hilbert key in a similar fashion to the Morton key, i.e. by looping over the levels and performing some bitwise magic on each of the levels to arrive at the right key bit for that level.
-We would then need to either rotate the key or rotate the integer coordinates from one level to the next, which involves even more bitwise geometry.
+We could go through an awful lot of bit-wise geometry to derive bit-wise operations per level that would allow us to generate the Hilbert key in a similar fashion to the Morton key, i.e. by looping over the levels and performing some bit-wise magic on each of the levels to arrive at the right key bit for that level.
+We would then need to either rotate the key or rotate the integer coordinates from one level to the next, which involves even more bit-wise geometry.
 This is a very painful and slow process (and I know, because I've actually done it), and I will not go through it here.